mariohernandez/training/integrations/integrating-the-card.md

 1. After saving all your changes to **node--blog--teaser.html.twig**, clear Drupal's cache
 2. Reload the homepage

-### Update Drupal's date formats

 The card looks great but it looks like the date format does not match our designs.
 Let's fix this.

-1. In Drupal, click on **Configuration &gt; Regional and language &gt; Date and time formats**
+1. In Drupal, click on **Configuration > Regional and language > Date and time formats**
 2. Click **Edit** next to **Default long date**
 3. In the **Format string** field, update its value with `l, F j, Y`
 4. Click **Save format**